telemachus/notes/socrates-companion/notes.md

 other-regarding love are themselves problematic.
 Although I worry that this amounts to burning down the village in order to save it, she makes serious criticisms of two modern theories of other-regarding love.

+## Errors

+### Chapter 4

++ Reference to Prior 2014 on page 81 should read Prior 2004.
++ 'which turns on a theory of the way in which Forms are' on page 84 should read 'which turns on a theory of hte way in which Forms are separate'.

+### Chapter 5

++ Citation of verbs: usually infinitives, but almost never 'epistamai' (once in a footnote and once later in the body of the article), which is sometimes also 'epistasai'; also 'oida' versus 'eidenai' and why 'eidos'?
++ Final paragraph in left-hand column on page 108 is formatted as a continuation of the earlier blockquote, but it is a return to the author's article.
++ Complete inconsistency in how dialogue blockquotes are introduced: bold, all-caps full names; abbreviated names, bold all caps; small-caps full names.
++ Citation of Nozick 1995 which does not appear in the bibliography.
+  Reference is to 'Socratic Puzzles', Robert Nozick, Phronesis (40), 2, 1995, 143-155.